Aristocles/coopener/README.md

 Smart Home.
 For detailed description see: https://makeitbreakitfixit.com/2016/08/30/diy-home-automation-chicken-enclosure/

+NOTE: The latest version of the Python code will always work with the latest version of the Arduino code.
+Any other combination is untested.

 # Arduino
 The Arduino will listen on the serial link until it receives a command, it will then execute the command and acknowledge this by responding with the same command